Live form output without DOM writes

 7});

-Browser Support for Output
+Output Browser Support

 This feature is well established and works across many devices and browser versions.
 It has been available across browsers since 2018.